Crossinology Brain Integration Technique

 The basic correction program takes approximately ten to fifteen hours, an estimate based on the median time for treatment.
 The length of each person’s program varies because of individual needs.
 Some people with only one or two areas of deficit may take just six hours to complete the whole program, whereas others with many areas of deficit need more time.

 The client may also come in for a 6-8 week post-integration follow-up.
-This session usually takes about one to two hours and is usually free.
+This session usually takes about one hour.

 Is BIT permanent?